agentrickard/domain/domain_alias/README.txt

 ----
 3. Alias Management

 The Domain Alias module adds a new column to the Domain List table.
-If you go to the Domain List at Admin > Build > Domains > Domain List.
-You should now see an "Aliases" column in your domain list.
+Go to the Domain List at Admin > Structure > Domains (admin/structure/domain).
+Click on edit domain of the desired domain. click on "aliases" tab.
+You should see the aliases on this page.

 ----
 3.1  Creating Aliases

-To create a new alias, go to the Domain List at Admin > Build > Domains > Domain List.
-You should see an "Aliases" column in your domain list.
+To create a new alias, go to the Domain List at Admin > Structure > Domains (/admin/structure/domain). click on edit domain of the desired domain.
+Click on "Aliases: tab.
+You should see the aliases on this page.

-Click on the 'add alias' link.
-You will be presented with a form divided into two parts.
+On this page You will be presented with a form divided into two parts.
 The top section, 'Registered aliases for *' will be empty initially.

 Under 'Add new aliases,' you may add up to five (5) aliases at a time.
 (If you need to add more, enter the first five and save the form.)